tinacms/tina.io/content/guides/tina-cloud/starter/local.md

 ## Edit content locally

-Navigate to <a href="http://localhost:3000/admin" target="_blank">http://localhost:3000/admin</a> to enter edit mode.
+To enter edit mode, click the "Edit with Tina" button in the lower left corner.
+You'll be put into edit mode and redirected back to the page you were on.

-Click on the pencil in the lower left-hand corner to open Tina's sidebar which displays a variety of forms with fields you can edit and see updates live on the page.
+Next, click on the pencil in the lower left-hand corner to open Tina's sidebar which displays a variety of forms with fields you can edit and see updates live on the page.
 Since we're working locally, clicking save results in changes to your local filesystem.

 ![tina-cloud-starter](/img/tina-cloud-starter.jpg)

+Make some changes, build your own components and experience contextual editing with Tina.
+As fun as this is, you'll likely want to collaborate with others and view changes on a publicly available URL.
+To do that, in the next step we'll connect to Tina Cloud.